isabella232/net-two-factor-auth/part4-authenticator-app.md

 }
 ```
-Now the keyboard will popup, when the view loads (to make it fancy select numbered as keyboard type for the textfield).
-Next we want to dismiss the controller if the user presses cancel
+Now the keyboard will pop up when the view loads.
+Next, dismiss the controller if the user presses Cancel.

 ```objectivec
 - (IBAction)cancel:(id)sender {